Deploy OpenNebula on-prem with an ISO

 Check the USB drive

 /dev/sdXX is the drive for the USB drive.
-It’s recommended to check it twice to avoid catastrophic data loseOn windows, the USB drive can be created with Rufus.
+It’s recommended to check it twice to avoid catastrophic data loss.On Windows, use Rufus to create the USB drive.

 Rufus USB creation mode

-The USB drive must be created using DD mode or else it won’t be bootable.With the media inserted (or virtually mounted) on the server, after rebooting it set the right boot device on the BIOS.
+The USB drive must be created using DD mode or else it won’t be bootable.With the media inserted (or virtually mounted) on the server, after rebooting it, set the right boot device in the BIOS.
 Some BIOS may be able to boot the media as MBR and UEFI.
 We recommend to boot is as UEFI for compatibility reasons.

 The bootloader will show the following screen